Wulle91/welovesports/README.md

   - Navigation is in font similar to those used for energy drinks witch complements the pasion for spots.

-  - Navigation tells clearly wheere we are and what content we cann find on our webpage.
+  - Navigation tells clearly where we are and what content we cann find on our webpage.

 ![Nav Bar](https://github.com/Wulle91/welovesports/blob/main/assets/images/navbar.PNG)

 - __The landing page image__

-  - The header shows the simple title ...just sports... followd by imperative message to respecto your body and indications ther later on user cann find out what is it about.
+  - The header shows the simple title ...just sports... followd by imperative message to respect your body and indications ther later on user cann find out what is it about.

-  - The header shows its clearly for sports only, profesional adult athlets indicates its not for kids.
+  - The header shows its clearly for sports-only, profesional adult athletes indicates its not for kids.

   - Section provides all the information after first impression given in header.